Welcome to the first edition of our quarterly newsletter!

 Also in June we were featured on the BBC for our UK advocacy work to urge equal access to HPV protection for both boys and girls.
 Until boys are able to get the HPV vaccine, British children will not be fully protected from this cancer-causing virus.
 Tristan Almada, HPVACF co-founder, appeared on several news programs to make the case.
 Unfortunately the decision making body, the UK Joint Committee on Vaccination and Immunisation (JCVI) delayed a final decision on whether to vaccinate boys, opting to undertake a consultation period in August which HPVACF submitted testimony to.
 We continue to get louder and prouder in our calls for what is right ahead of a potential final decision in November.

 Our NOMAN is an Island races took place this summer and were a smashing success.
 The NOMAN campaign challenges individuals to extreme endurance events to raise awareness of the connection between HPV and 5% of all cancers, and how we can prevent the majority of HPV-related cancers simply by vaccinating boys and girls against this devastating virus.
-Watch highlights here and THANK YOU to everyone who participated and contributed!
+Watch the highlights and THANK YOU to everyone who participated and contributed!

 Until next time: thrive on!